Comparisons12 min read

 Who Should Choose Smartsheet?

-Smartsheet earns its place when spreadsheet-native teams make up the majority of your user base — and in most enterprises, they do.
-Finance, operations, supply chain, construction, healthcare administration — these teams have lived in Excel for decades.
+Smartsheet wins when spreadsheet-native teams make up the majority of your user base — and in most enterprises, they do.
+Finance, operations, supply chain, construction, healthcare administration — these teams have lived in Excel for years.
 Smartsheet is genuinely the only PM tool that converts them without triggering a company-wide culture war.

-It's also the non-negotiable choice if your organization operates in regulated government or public sector environments where FedRAMP authorization isn't optional.
-Full stop.
+It's also the only choice if your organization operates in regulated government or public sector environments where FedRAMP authorization isn't optional.
+That's non-negotiable.

 And if you need to build lightweight internal apps — project intake forms, vendor portals, executive dashboards — without involving a developer, WorkApps delivers in ways that'll surprise you.